 How to apply the Limbic Map to online behaviour

 I coined the term Emotional Goal Optimisation (EGO) to describe a method of using the limbic map to better understand why people perform an online search, click on a specific search result, engage with the websites they find and then take action on that website (e.g., buy a product or make an enquiry).
-Applying EGO to several clients’ sites resulted in record increases in rankings, clicks and conversions.
+Applying EGO to several clients’ sites resulted in increases in rankings, clicks and conversions.

-AdWords is an advertising platform provided by Google which allows advertisers to choose specific search terms (keywords) that trigger their ad to appear in the search results.
-The position of their ad is determined by an auction system.
+Google Ads is an advertising platform which allows advertisers to choose specific search terms (keywords) that trigger their ads to appear in the search results.
+The position of the ad is determined by an auction system.
 The highest bidder will typically see their ad shown in the highest positions on Google.

-I created a campaign using Google AdWords to test the effectiveness of using emotional goals to persuade Google users to click on my ads.
+I created a campaign using Google Ads to test the effectiveness of using emotional goals to persuade Google users to click on my ads.
 The idea was to create two variations of an advertisement: one with, and the other without emotional goals to see which ad received the most clicks.

-To achieve this, I had to find keywords for which there was little or no competition to minimise the cost of each click.
-I also had to find keywords with a high volume of searches performed every day.
-This meant I wouldn’t have to wait several weeks or months to achieve statistically significant results.
+To achieve this, I had to find keywords for which there was little or no competition (to minimise cost) but with a high volume of daily searches.
+That way I wouldn’t have to wait weeks or months to achieve statistically significant results.

 Google Ads Experiment – “Apple Tart Recipe”

 The keyword “apple tart recipe” receives approximately 8,000 Google searches per month in the UK and USA.
-As there is nobody else advertising on Google for this keyword, I was able to bid just 10p per click to achieve a top page ranking on Google.
+As there is no-one else advertising on Google for this keyword, I was able to bid just 10p per click to achieve a top page ranking on Google.

 I created my first advertisement by copying the exact wording of the No.1 organic listing on Google: